AnikSarker/ACM-Library/README.md

-#### This team library is not only a collection of C++ codes, but this is a memoir of
+#### This team library is not only a collection of C++ codes, but also a diary of our
-#### our sleepless nights, a silent witness of our stuggles and excitements, a loyal
+#### many sleepless nights, a silent witness of our excitements and stuggles, a loyal
 #### companion in our difficult fights and a homage to all those who helped us learn.